albert752/RespiratorControlSystem/README.md

 The following events will trigger the alarm (by order of priority):
     1. If in a time difference of MAX_DIFF_SAMPLES no new interruptions are triggered.
 It means that the motor has stopped.
+It is important to set up this value taking into account the worst case scenario which corresponds to the cicle duration in MIN_RPM_MOTOR.
     2. If the motor module reports an rpm value of -2.
 This value represents an internal error.
     3. If the RPM value is not in the range of [MIN_RPM_MOTOR, MAX_RPM_MOTOR]